Badain Jaran Desert: Khara Khoto

 Also known as the ancient black city, it is located in the northwestern side of the desert near the Ruo Shui River and is located fairly close to the new city of Ejin.
 The ancient city was a Tangut city founded in 1032 which became the center of the Tangut empire.
 When Genghis Khan conquered the city it flourished again under Mongol rule.
 However, the city fell to Chinese armies in 1372 during the Ming dynasty and was left abandoned and in ruins.
 It has been untouched since.
-Although not accessible using the same jeeps, it is possible to find transport in the city of Ejin.

 Jiabiangou Labor Camp

 The infamous Jiabiangou Labor Camp was located on the edge of the desert and 27 km from Jiuquan, Gansu.
 Between 1957 and 1961, the camp was used for "re-education through labor" to imprison intellectuals and former government officials that were declared to be "rightist" in the Anti-Rightist Movement of the Communist Party.
 Out of 3,000 prisoners, 2,500 died between 1957 and 1960, during the height of the Great Chinese Famine.
 The remains of the camp and the unmarked graveyards were poorly maintained and are heavily guarded by the Communist Chinese government.
 Relatives of the dead are only permitted during the time of Qingming.
 In November 2013, a memorial dedicated to the dead was quickly destroyed by the local government.
 Many graves and human remains were also removed since then to prevent people from visiting.